SamuelBarachel/UITF02/README.md

 - `outputs/manual-20260507-uitf/presentations/uitf-dnp-topas/output/UITF_DNP_TOPAS_MC_Report.pptx`
   is the presentation deck prepared from the analysis figures.

-The report includes a University of New Hampshire title page, abstract, methods, results and analysis, discussion, conclusion, acknowledgments, data availability statement, and references.
+The report includes an abstract,methods, results and analysis, discussion, conclusion, acknowledgments, data availability statement, and references.

 ## Key Results